-In 2000 my wife and I were traveling around Nova Scotia and stopped in a little village called Blockhouse.
-We found an antique store which is no longer there, walked in and never intended to buy an antique clock that day but left with a Seth Thomas Adamantine mantel clock (circa 1910).
+It all began in 2000 when my wife and I were traveling around our home province of Nova Scotia, Canada.
+We stopped at a little village called Blockhouse near the south shore.
+We found an antique shop that is long since gone, walked in, and never intended to buy an antique clock that day but left with a Seth Thomas Adamantine mantel clock (circa 1910).
 It looked like it was worth many times more than we paid for it.
 We left the store thinking we had stolen it.

-Shortly afterwards I learned that thousands were made and the price we paid at the time likely reflected its true value.
-The clock came home and sat on our piano and looked great.
-For a couple of years I wound it up religiously and marveled at its beautiful case and the sound of the strike on the hour and half hour.
-I then ignored it.
-I took a second look at it some years later, wound it up and felt that it was made to run and have kept it running ever since.
+Not long afterward I discovered that thousands of these clocks were made and the price we paid likely reflected their true value.
+The clock came home and sat on our upright piano and looked great.
+For the first 2-3 years, I wound it up regularly and marveled at its beautiful case and the sound of the strike on the hour and half hour.
+Eventually, it went quiet.
+Sometime later I wound it up, recognized that it was made to run, and have kept it running ever since.

-Later on when we found a Daniel Dakota wall clock at a thrift store in Tatamagouche, Nova Scotia.
-I knew at the time and know now that these cheap Chinese clocks are worth practically nothing but I cleaned it up, eventually took it a apart several times for practice and successfully re-assembled it.
-It is running well to this day.
-Next, came a Ridgeway Hamilton Country Westminster chime tall-case clock and then more mantel and wall clocks followed.
+Later I found a Daniel Dakota wall clock at a thrift store in Tatamagouche, Nova Scotia.
+I knew at the time that Chinese clocks are practically worthless but I cleaned it up, eventually took the movement apart several times for practice, and managed to get it running.
+Mission accomplished; now on to the next challenge.